-Check out a floating market from the water before continuing on through the scenic Mekong Delta region to Ho Chi Minh City.
+Continue on through the scenic Mekong Delta region to Ho Chi Minh City.
 Enjoy a street food crawl with the group and CEO, opt to take a guided tour of the Cu Chi Tunnels, visit the Ben Thahn market or check out the War Remnants Museum.

 This evening, head to one of the rooftop bars such as the Rex Hotel, one of the classic colonial Saigon institutions, where there is often live music.